cyb3rxp/awesome-soc/metrics-kpi.md

 * Number of alerts that had to be handled by on-call analyst.
 * List of security incidents for which containment phase failed or faced abnormal issues.
 * Number of regulation violations caused by security incidents (eg.: GDPR, NIS2, DORA, HIPAA, SOC 2, etc.).
+* Number of knowledge base articles that were created.
 * Percentage of SOC analysts that sucessfully followed SOC-related training or passed required certifications.
 * Percentage of SOC human resources turnover year over year.